Eleg-i/watch-dom/readme/README-en.md

     - `device-pixel-content-box`

       The size of the content area as defined in CSS, in device pixels, before applying any CSS transforms on the element or its ancestors.

+##### returns: `Function`

+Returns a function to cancel the monitor.

+- pause：`Function` type, causes the current monitor to pause monitoring.

+- resume：`Function` type, resumes monitoring to the current monitor.
+Should be called only after `pause()` has been called.